socotecio/django-socio-grpc/docs/features/logging.rst

 Usage
 -----

-Django-Socio-GRPC uses a system of logging based on the one used by Django.
+Django-Socio-GRPC uses a system of logging based on the one used by Django. `Documentation <https://docs.djangoproject.com/fr/4.2/topics/logging/#topic-logging-parts-loggers>`_.

 Here's a short reminder on the system it uses.